aiplanethub/supervised-learning-classification/naive-bayes/534-Naive Bayes Classifier.md

 * Naive Bayes is the most straightforward and fast classification algorithm, which is suitable for a large chunk of data.
 * Naive Bayes classifier is successfully used in various applications such as spam filtering, text classification, sentiment analysis, and recommender systems.
-* It uses the Bayes theorem of probability for the prediction of the class.
+* It uses the Bayes theorem of probability to predict the class.

 ## Advantages and Disadvantages